Some open questions and conjectures about visibility and iteration in bounded convex domains in $\mathbb C^N$: Introduction

 In this note, we present open questions, a few conjectures, and some new results about iteration theory in bounded convex domains.
 The reason for staying within this class is that it exhibits peculiar properties, primarily discovered by L. Lempert \cite{Lem} (see also \cite{JP, AbateTaut}), which provide an incredible array of examples and results.

-In the past ten years, significant efforts have been dedicated to applying Gromov's hyperbolicity theory in several complex variables, leading to the discovery of new and intriguing results.
-A. Karlsson \cite{Kar} demonstrated that the Denjoy-Wolff Theorem holds in Gromov hyperbolic spaces for the Gromov's topology.
+In the past ten years, significant efforts have been dedicated to applying Gromov hyperbolicity theory in several complex variables, leading to the discovery of new and intriguing results.
+A. Karlsson \cite{Kar} proved that the Denjoy-Wolff Theorem holds in Gromov hyperbolic spaces for the Gromov topology.
 G. Bharali and A. Zimmer \cite{BZ, BZ2}, and later N. Nikolov, P. Thomas and the first author \cite{BNT}, identified a distinctive feature of Gromov hyperbolic spaces known as {\sl visibility}, which is related to the ``bending inside'' of geodesics.
 Visibility has far-reaching implications.
-For instance, G. Bharali and A. Maitra \cite{BM} showed that visibility, even in the absence of Gromov's hyperbolicity, implies the Denjoy-Wolff Theorem.
-However, as demonstrated in \cite{BB}, visibility is a sufficient condition for the Denjoy-Wolff theorem, but it is not necessary in general.
+For instance, G. Bharali and A. Maitra \cite{BM} showed that visibility, even in the absence of Gromov hyperbolicity, implies the Denjoy-Wolff Theorem.
+However, as proven in \cite{BB}, visibility is a sufficient condition for the Denjoy-Wolff theorem, but it is not necessary in general.

 For bounded convex domains in $\C^N$, the known results about visibility and the Denjoy-Wolff theorem suggest that these two properties are equivalent.
 This note aims to provide a tour of the relationship between visibility and the Denjoy-Wolff theorem, reformulating the notions of visibility, Bharali-Maitra's theorem, and key questions and conjectures that could lead to proving their equivalence for bounded convex domains (regardless of any regularity conditions).